dnguyen800/dnguyen800.github.io/_category/Home Automation.md

 	<h2>How easy was it to set up everything?</h2>
 </header>

 It wasn’t easy integrating products made by so many different vendors, but the process is much more doable today than it was  years ago.
-The problem with technology is that it advances so quickly, and it is inevitable that some products are no longer be supported.
+The problem with technology is that it advances so quickly, and it is inevitable that some products will no longer be supported.

-If you worry about your products becoming outdated, you will never start building your smart home, so don’t worry about it!
+If you worry about your products becoming outdated, then you will never start building your smart home--so don’t worry about it!

 <hr class="minor" />